OF THE CAROLINAS & GEORGIA

 SYNONYMOUS WITH Vascular Flora of the Carolinas (Radford, Ahles, & Bell, 1968): Batis maritima 065-01-001 FAMILY: Bataceae

-Habitat: Brackish marshes, "Batis flats", other salt flats, mangroves
+Habitat: Brackish or salt marshes, "Batis flats", other salt flats, mangroves

 Common in GA Coastal Plain, uncommon in SC